moorepants/dissertation/davisbicycle.rst

    This is a plot of the steer torque components for run #700.
 The top plot shows the additive viscous and Coulomb friction.
-The total bearing friction during the run is under 0.3 Nm or so.
+The total bearing friction during the run is less 0.3 Nm.
 The second plot shows the torque the rider must apply to overcome the handlebar inertia.
 The dominant term is the :math:`I_{G_{33}} w_{b3}` and during the peak accelerations the additive torque is up to 1.5 Nm for this run.
 The third plot shows the total additive